ACIIA Goals and Structure

 CIIA AND MARKETRECOGNITION

 In certain countries, CIIA holders’ benefit from exemption (partial or complete) of professional examination requirement due to the recognition of the quality content of CIIA.
-This is the case in Argentina, Brazil, Greece, Poland and in the UK
+This is the case in Argentina, Brazil, Greece, Poland, Russia and in the UK

 PLEASE REFER TO THE FOLLOWING LINK (LIST OF THE DETAILED INFORMATION BY COUNTRY)

 In July 2007 the CIIA designation gained recognition from the Financial Skills (FSSC) in the United Kingdom as a Key 2 qualification.
 The ACIIA now has awarding body status and the CIIA qualification was included on the appropriate examinations list for seven relevant activities that were regulated by the predecessor of FCA (FSA) in the UK.

 The CIIA plus a UK regulatory module is now included on the FSP’s quality assured qualifications list in the areas of advising on securities (e.g., equities and bonds) and advising on derivatives in the wholesale market place (see Click Here)